Chegg Study Review: Don’t Sign Up Until You Read This!

 Price: USD 19.95 /month

-But here’s what changed in the last two years.
+But here is what changed in the last two years.
 ChatGPT launched in late 2022 and completely disrupted the homework help industry.
 Chegg’s stock dropped 99%.
 The company laid off 45% of its workforce.
 Over half a million subscribers left.

 Today, Chegg Study has grown to become one of the most established homework help services on the market.
 It offers 24/7 support across many different fields and topics.
-But it’s also fighting for survival against free AI alternatives that do much of what Chegg does.
+But it is also fighting for survival against free AI alternatives that do much of what Chegg does.

 As an online learning service based on a membership strategy, it has hundreds of textbook answers and expert Q&A sessions.
 However, like every other platform, it has its own strengths and weaknesses.
 And in 2026, those strengths and weaknesses look very different than they did three years ago.

-In this Chegg Study review, I’ll delve into my experience using Chegg Study, shedding light on how it works, what happened with the AI disruption, its pros and cons in the current landscape, and ultimately whether it’s worth the investment for students seeking academic support when free alternatives exist.
+In this Chegg Study review, I will delve into my experience using Chegg Study, shedding light on how it works, what happened with the AI disruption, its pros and cons in the current landscape, whether it is worth the investment, how to earn money with Chegg as an expert, and the best Chegg alternatives for students who want cheaper or free options.

 Introduction to Chegg Study

 Chegg Study is a subscription-based service offered by Chegg, an American education technology company founded in 2005.
-It’s designed to provide students with all sorts of homework help.
+It is designed to provide students with all sorts of homework help.

 The key features of Chegg Study Pack include: